 The original golf course at Keswick Hall Golf Club was laid out by Fred Findlay back in 1949 and Arnold Palmer upgraded this layout at the start of the 1990s.
-When the business was sold in 2012, the new owners of the 600-acre boutique resort called in Pete Dye to upgrade the course.
+When the business was sold in 2012, the new owners of the 600-acre boutique resort called in Pete and Alice Dye to upgrade the course.

 Work started immediately, but it took until late 2014 before all the changes were completed, thanks in large part to the amount of time it took to haul almost two thousand truckloads of sand onto the property to cap the fairways.
 Over a thousand yards was added to the overall length and half the holes had their par changed.

 The new course is a rather minimalistic, low profile design, with holes blending beautifully into the rural landscape.
-Despite elongating the layout, the challenge presented by Pete Dye isn’t about length, it’s about the best line of approach to firm greens that are open at the front, allowing all golfers the chance to score well.
+Despite elongating the layout, the challenge presented by Pete and Alice Dye isn’t about length, it’s about the best line of approach to firm greens that are open at the front, allowing all golfers the chance to score well.

 Our well-travelled contributor, Paul Rudovsy, commented as follows after playing here in 2018: